Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 **2) To provide a collection of ideas that the community may build upon.** These entries are released under the [Creative Commons license]({{site.baseurl}}/licensing) to promote collaboration and innovation.
 It is our hope that new designers and old pros alike will use these interesting ideas and work together to expand them into something greater.

+## The Challenge will not happen in 2020

+Many of the organizers are taking the year off to work on other projects and remain sane during the pandemic.
+We hope to resume the challenge at some point in the future.
+Thanks for your interest!
+Stay safe, everyone.

 ## Why 200 Words?

 A 200 word limit encourages creativity and demands the very best of your editing and writing abilities.
 While making a game in 200 words can be difficult, it’s less of a daunting commitment than editing and proofing 285 pages of rules, complete with art and layout.